Blumeria graminis (powdery mildew of grasses and cereals)

 |Stems / mycelium present|

 Mildew is encouraged by very early autumn sowing, especially in barley.
 In the autumn, heavily infected plants may be less resistant to winter frosts and plants may die.
-Cereals grown late in the autumn and spring may also be more prone to attack.
 Powdery mildew is also encouraged by excessive use of nitrogen fertilizer and can be particularly severe in dense crops grown in a sheltered, humid environment.
+The planting of highly susceptible cultivars is a prime reason that powdery mildew becomes an economic problem in areas where it was previously scarce.

 Seedborne AspectsTop of page